Solar chimney

-This article refers to a device for ventilation.
-For the power generation technology, see Solar updraft tower.

 A solar chimney – often referred to as a thermal chimney – is a way of improving the natural ventilation of buildings by using convection of air heated by passive solar energy.
 A simple description of a solar chimney is that of a vertical shaft utilizing solar energy to enhance the natural stack ventilation through a building.

 The solar chimney has been in use for centuries, particularly in the Middle East and Near East by the Persians, as well as in Europe by the Romans.

 Description

 In its simplest form, the solar chimney consists of a black-painted chimney.
 During the day solar energy heats the chimney and the air within it, creating an updraft of air in the chimney.
 The suction created at the chimney's base can be used to ventilate and cool the building below.
 In most parts of the world it is easier to harness wind power for such ventilation as with a windcatcher, but on hot windless days a solar chimney can provide ventilation where otherwise there would be none.

 There are however a number of solar chimney variations.
 The basic design elements of a solar chimney are: